anovos/anovos-docs/docs/using-anovos/feature_store.md

 The following guide describes how to use _Anovos_ to push data to Feast.
 We assume that you are familiar with the fundamentals of both _Anovos_ workflows and Feast.

-For an introduction to Feast, see [📖 the Fest Quickstart guide](https://docs.feast.dev/getting-started/quickstart).
+For an introduction to Feast, see [📖 the Feast Quickstart guide](https://docs.feast.dev/getting-started/quickstart).

 ### Prerequisites